Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 Let’s look at two different clinics to see how this plays out in real life.

-• The Result: One month, an insurance payer changed their rules for code 97155.
+The Result: One month, an insurance payer changed their rules for code 97155.
 They started denying it.
-Because Clinic A was behind on posting, they did not see the denials for three weeks.
-They kept billing the wrong way.
-By the time they noticed, they had lost $12,000 in revenue that they could not recover.
+Because Clinic A was behind on posting, they didn’t see the denials for three weeks.
+They kept billing incorrectly.
+By the time they noticed, they had lost $12,000 in revenue that they couldn’t recover.

-• The Result: When the same insurance payer changed the rule for code 97155, Clinic B saw the denial the very next morning.
+The Result: When the same insurance payer changed the rule for code 97155, Clinic B saw the denial the very next morning.
 They fixed their coding immediately.
-They only lost one day of revenue, which they quickly appealed and got back.
+They only lost one day of revenue, which they quickly appealed and recovered.
 Their cash flow remained steady, and their staff was less stressed.

 Step-by-Step Checklist for Practices